aaren/pandoc-reference-filter/README.md

-This pandoc filter implements an internal reference manager for pandoc, making it possible to reference images, and sections that have attribute tags.
+This pandoc filter implements an internal reference manager for pandoc, making it possible to reference images and sections that have attribute tags.

 Supported output formats are latex, html, html5 and markdown.
 The